vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 by the Nirnayasagara Press).
 Vedāntakalpataru-parimala of Appayadikṣita ( Vizianagram

 Sanskrit series, 1895).
-Vikramāöka devacarita of Bilhana-edited by Dr. Bühler in
+Vikramāöka devacarita of Bilhana-edited by Dr. Būhler in

 the Bombay Sanskrit Series, 1875.
 Yogasutra of Patanjali with Vyasabhasya-(Bombay Sanskrit